parthbadiger24-creator/parthbadiger24-creator/README.md

 ### 👨‍💻 About

-I'm an analytics professional with an MSc in Business Analytics (University of Exeter, 2025) and a BCom background.
+I'm an analytics professional with an MSc in Business Analytics (University of Exeter, 2025) and a BBA in Business Analytics background.
 My work sits at the intersection of **statistical modelling, machine learning, and business decision-making** — from a dissertation-scale ML pipeline on 96k Brazilian e-commerce orders, to Tableau and Power BI dashboards tracking real revenue, to Excel-Solver LP models saving ~£100k in marginal revenue.

 - 🎓 MSc Business Analytics — University of Exeter Business School
 - 🧠 Focus: applied ML, causal thinking, decision analytics, dashboards